About this course

 How does this course work?

+You can begin this online course instantly upon enrollment.
 This course is delivered entirely online.
 Pre-order courses are available on launch date.
 This course is self-paced and you can set your own schedule to complete the materials.
+You can begin the lecture videos and other course materials as soon as you enroll.
 During your year of access the instructor will be in the course answering questions on the discussion board every Sunday.
 After successfully completing the course, you will be able to generate a certificate of completion.

 How long do I have access to the materials?